waterdog-oss/outbox-event-bus/README.md

 ```

 ## Roadmap
-* Provide metrics;
+* Provide metrics
-* Add test container tests for integration testing with Kafka;
+* Separate event relay thread from producer
 * Remove Koin dependency
 * Remove the dependency from [Exposed](https://github.com/JetBrains/Exposed), and allow the operator to define his own local event store with whatever technology
-that suits his needs;
+that suits his needs
+* Add support for sending messages with keys!
 * We are using JSON as a serialization mechanism.
 Allow the operators to provide their own
 serialization mechanism so that other formats like protobufs can be used;
 * Cleanup events that have been processed and are older than a given threshold;